Emergence of Collective Behaviors from Local Voronoi Topological Perception: The VTP Model

-The weighting coefficients in \eqref{eq:step} are defined as follows.
-The repulsion $r_i$ and homing $h_i$ appear with weights $\sigma_i$ and $\bar \sigma_i$ and these are defined by introducing the length scale $L$ and a {\it repulsion cut off function} $\sigma (\cdot)$.
-We refer to $L$ as the {\it repulsive falloff distance} which can also be used to capture the size of the agents.
-Precisely, we define the convexly related terms
+The repulsion $\r_i$ and homing $\h_i$ appear in \eqref{eq:step} with weights $\sigma_i$ and $1-\sigma_i$; these are defined by introducing the length scale $L$ and a {\it repulsion cut off function} $\sigma (\cdot)$.
+We refer to $L>0$ as the {\it repulsive falloff distance} that indicates the maximal distance over which a repulsive action is triggered, it can also be used to capture the size of the agents.
+Precisely, after recalling that $\delta_i$ is the distance from $\vec x_i$ to its nearest neighbor or boundary (Fig. \ref{subfig:repel}), we define